NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 ```

 Since we are interested in the dynamics only when the molecule is close to the surface,
-we can use a callback to terminate the simulation early to save us some time.
+we can use a callback to terminate the simulation early when the molecule has moved far away from the
-This requires defining a function that returns `true` when we want the simulation to
+surface to save simulation time.
+The termination callback requires defining a function that returns
+`true` when we want the simulation to end.
-terminate.
-This means we can set our time span relatively long since we expect most simulations to
-terminate before reaching the time limit.

 ```@example h2scatter
 using Statistics: mean